manlius/muxViz/TROUBLESHOOTING.md

 to reconfigure java to work correctly within R. You might read about possible solutions for [Linux](https://stackoverflow.com/questions/3311940/r-rjava-package-install-failing) and [Mac OS X](https://github.com/MTFA/CohortEx/wiki/Run-rJava-with-RStudio-under-OSX-10.10,-10.11-(El-Capitan)-or-10.12-(Sierra)).

 Thanks Sneha Rajen!

+### Possible errors with rjava (latest MacOSs)

+It can happen that newest MacOS generate installation issues with rjava.
+MacOS Users should take a look at the following approaches: [1](http://www.owsiak.org/r-java-rjava-and-macos-adventures/), [2](https://stackoverflow.com/questions/30738974/rjava-load-error-in-rstudio-r-after-upgrading-to-osx-yosemite), [3](http://osxdaily.com/2017/06/29/how-install-java-macos-high-sierra/), [4](https://github.com/MTFA/CohortEx/wiki/Run-rJava-with-RStudio-under-OSX-10.10,-10.11-(El-Capitan)-or-10.12-(Sierra)).

+In general try make sure R is configured with full Java support (including JDK).
+Run

+	sudo R CMD javareconf

+to add Java support to R. If you still can't install it, read below.

+A possible solution for MacOS versions *before* Sierra:

+	sudo ln -f -s $(/usr/libexec/java_home)/jre/lib/server/libjvm.dylib /usr/local/lib

+But it may happen that your version of MacOS + Java does not have that path.
+To find the correct path try

+	/usr/libexec/java_home

+to obtain something like

+	/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home

+Look for the dylib file:

+	find $(/usr/libexec/java_home) -name "libjvm"

+If the result is null, then you might need to install (more) Java.
+Understand which Java you have installed already and where:

+	/usr/libexec/java_home -V

+If you see something like this:

+    1.8.0_162, x86_64:  "Java SE 8" /Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home
+    1.6.0_65-b14-468, x86_64:   "Java SE 6" /Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home
+    1.6.0_65-b14-468, i386: "Java SE 6" /Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home

+    /Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home

+skip the next two paragraphs, otherwise install Java SE 6 and 8.

+#### Install Java SE 6

+For Java SE 6 go to Apple support, [download](https://support.apple.com/downloads/DL1572/en_US/javaforosx.dmg) and install.

+#### Install Java SE 8

+Oracle website is the not the best user-friendly website around.
+Check instructions [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html) and download Java SE 8 from [here](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html).

+You should download and install the file

+	jdk-8u162-macosx-x64.dmg

+or similar, for Java SE 8.
+Note that it will ask you to register an account: download is free, but you can't skip the registration phase (2 min required).

+#### If Java SE 6 and SE 8 are installed

+Run again

+	/usr/libexec/java_home -V

+and hope to see

+    1.8.0_162, x86_64:  "Java SE 8" /Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home
+    1.6.0_65-b14-468, x86_64:   "Java SE 6" /Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home
+    1.6.0_65-b14-468, i386: "Java SE 6" /Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home

+    /Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home

+so that everything is installed correctly.
+Then run

+	java -version

+and hope to see something like

+	java version "1.8.0_162"
+	Java(TM) SE Runtime Environment (build 1.8.0_162-b12)
+	Java HotSpot(TM) 64-Bit Server VM (build 25.162-b12, mixed mode)

+Time to tell R how to use our Java:

+	sudo R CMD javareconf

+and pray to see at the end of the terminal something like

+	JAVA_HOME        : /Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home/jre
+	Java library path: $(JAVA_HOME)/lib/server
+	JNI cpp flags    : -I$(JAVA_HOME)/../include -I$(JAVA_HOME)/../include/darwin
+	JNI linker flags : -L$(JAVA_HOME)/lib/server -ljvm
+	Updating Java configuration in /Library/Frameworks/R.framework/Resources
+	Done.

+Now, in the terminal, paste the following:

+	unset JAVA_HOME
+	R --quiet -e 'install.packages("rJava", type="source", repos="http://cran.us.r-project.org")'

+to install rJava from source with Java 8 JDK.
+If it works without errors, let's check everything is fine:

+	R --quiet -e 'library("rJava"); .jinit(); .jcall("java/lang/System", "S", "getProperty", "java.runtime.version")'

+and you should get something like

+	1.8.0_162-b12

+as a result.

 ### Install muxViz with R 3.3 or higher